Sending and escorting with 送

 郵送

-It combines 郵 (mail) with 送 (send) to show sending via postal service.
+It combines 郵 (post) with 送 (send) to show sending by mail.

 Bocchi’s mother confirms with Bocchi that her exam results will be available online.